How Many Steps In One Mile Walking Vs. Running?

 That makes sense, right.

-Once you have a rough figure of how many steps are average for a mile, you can start to plan and see how far you need to walk or run to reach the highly recommended 10,000 steps per day on a pedometer.
+Once you have a rough figure of how many steps are average for a mile, you can start to plan and see how far you need to walk or run to reach the recommended 10,000 steps per day on a pedometer.

 Determining Your Step Count